makezurich/makezurich-hardware-intro/README.md

 It's configured as a LoRaWAN gateway, TrackNet/Tabs features and WiFi access point are disabled.

-Plug it in via Ethernet, it will open a standard, outgoing UDP connection to [TheThingsNetwork](https://thethingsnetwork.org/).
+Plug it in via Ethernet, it will open a secure, outgoing connection to [TheThingsNetwork](https://thethingsnetwork.org/).

 The EUI is on its back, e.g. for 580011AABBCC register 580011*FFFE*AABBCC in the [TTN console](https://console.thethingsnetwork.org/gateways).